kshedden/survival_workshop/README.md

 Marginal survival function and hazard estimation
 ------------------------------------------------

-If there is no censoring, it is extremely easy to estimate the marginal survival function.
-It is simply the complement of the empirical [cumulative distribution function](https://en.wikipedia.org/wiki/Cumulative_distribution_function) of the data.
+If there is no censoring, the marginal survival function can be estimated using the complement of the empirical [cumulative distribution function](https://en.wikipedia.org/wiki/Cumulative_distribution_function) of the data.
 If there is censoring, the standard method for estimating the survival function is the product-limit estimator or [Kaplan Meier estimator](https://en.wikipedia.org/wiki/Kaplan%E2%80%93Meier_estimator).

 The idea behind the Kaplan-Meier estimate is not difficult.
 Group the